 Talks and Presentations for Parishes & Groups

-We hold frequent information and training sessions through the year covering subjects such as Suicide; Self Harm; Domestic Abuse, Drug Abuse & Addiction, Health Issues, Mental Health & Eating Disorders etc. If you would like further information please contact Suzette.
+We offer information and training sessions through the year covering subjects such as Suicide; Self Harm; Domestic Abuse, Drug Abuse & Addiction, Health Issues, Mental Health & Eating Disorders, etc. If you would like further information please contact Suzette.

 Mental Illness - The Real Me

-To coincide with a Surrey wide campaign to reduce stigma, 90 minute talk raises awareness and understanding of the main mental illnesses.
+To coincide with a Surrey-wide campaign to reduce stigma, 90-minute talk raises awareness an understanding of the main mental illnesses.
 Suitable groups from 10 to 20 people, available day or evening.

 Creative dance for the disabled or those with dementia

-What is domestic abuse?
-How does it affect children?
+A 90-minute talk, suitable for groups of 10 to 20 people, which aims to raise awareness and discusses the main issues around domestic abuse: How does it affect children?
 Why do survivors stay or return?
 What services are available?
+Includes key information and local contacts.

 Mindfulness ~ free evening sessions

-Find helpful exercises to help us focus our attention and live in the present moment, letting go of worries and habits which no longer work for us, to boost our well-being.
+Helpful exercises to help us focus our attention and live in the present moment, letting go of worries and habits that no longer work for us, to boost our wellbeing.

 Inclusive Church has profiled mental health issues for a number of years, recognising that it is a key feature that affects people within church life.